 - 2 tbsp. lemon juice

 In the bowl of a stand mixer, or using a beater, blend the butter and sugar well.
 Add the eggs one at a time, stirring well after each.
 Add the lemon zest and vanilla extract.

-With the mixer going on low, alternate adding the dry ingredients and milk to the wet ingredients.
+With the mixer going on low, alternate adding the dry ingredients and the milk.
 Turn the mixer off and fold in the blueberries by hand.
-(Note: if you're using previously frozen blueberries, toss them with a tablespoon of flour.
-This will prevent them from sinking in the batter.)
+(Note: if you're using previously frozen blueberries, toss them with a tablespoon of flour to keep them from sinking to the bottom.)